lz707/nlp_paper_notes/transformer.md

   2. the difference between two time-steps is stationary
   3. The model can learn this pattern, and generalize to longer sentences

   Using simple [0 , 1] does not meet #2.
 Using integer linearly (1, 2, 3…) does not meet #3, because if the model is asked to deal with a sequence longer than any training examples, it may not be able to understand because it has never seen it.
-The author chose a function with sin and cos.
+The author chose a function with sin and cos of different frequencies.
+The positional encoding vector has the same dimention of token embedding.
+The first dimention is a cosine funcion with high frequency, the second dimention is a sine function with a slightly lower frequency, and so on.
+This function is easy for the model to learn.
+There are other design of the positional encoding functions as well.
-  Amirhossein Kazemnejad has a clear [explanation](https://kazemnejad.com/blog/transformer_architecture_positional_encoding/)
+  Amirhossein Kazemnejad has a good [explanation](https://kazemnejad.com/blog/transformer_architecture_positional_encoding/)

 #### Notes